ckunte/m-one/inc/sncurves.typ

   ]
 ) <snci>

-The basic S-N curve equation is as follows, which one may know is from Paris-Erdogan law (fracture mechanics):
+The basic S-N curve equation is as follows, which one may know is from Paris-Erdogan law (fracture mechanics)@paris_erdogan:

 #figure(
   image("/img/sncurves-table.png", width: 100%),